Amaze your friends with this chess robot!

 5. My code which invokes all the code above and which gets the robot to make the moves, and my vision code.

-Get this from me by commenting on a page on this blog, and I will respond.
+Get this from me by posting a comment, and I will respond.